billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 * The GPU card should have at least 8 GB of onboard RAM if your unit counts are in the hundreds.
 For unit counts in the thousands get 12 GB of GPU RAM.
 Note that you can adjust Kilosort's RAM usage via its `ops.NT` (batch size) parameter if you are running out of GPU RAM.
-In Kilosot 4, you can also set the 'clear_cache' parameter to 'true' (which tells it to do more garbage collection).
+In Kilosort 4, you can also set the 'clear_cache' parameter to 'true' (which tells it to do more garbage collection).

+> Note: Your computer power supply should be rated at greater than 2.5 X the GPU power requirement.
+Power supplies are pretty affordable; **get the largest power supply offered when configuring a workstation**.

 _fin_